opynfinance/GammaProtocol/docs/contracts-documentation/packages/oz/upgradeability/ERC20Upgradeable.md

 ### Function `_approve(address owner, address spender, uint256 amount) internal`

-Sets `amount` as the allowance of `spender` over the `owner`s tokens.
+Sets `amount` as the allowance of `spender` over the `owner` s tokens.

-This is internal function is equivalent to `approve`, and can be used to
+This internal function is equivalent to `approve`, and can be used to

 e.g. set automatic allowances for certain subsystems, etc.